(For Janna) Can You Miss a Ghost?

 “Oh, I believe in fairytales and happy endings.
 I’m just taking my time to find my Prince Charming because I’ve already been burned twice by guys on this site.
 I’m realizing that one is going to kiss several toads before she finds her prince.”

 Stunned, I sat in a daze for several minutes, tried to gather my thoughts and my composure, and eventually took a couple of deep breaths.
-I told myself that I had been shot like this before, but never by such a wonderful, understanding, and emotionally timid, yeh, vulnerable, woman.
+I told myself that I had been shot down like this before, but never by such a wonderful, understanding, and emotionally timid, yeh, vulnerable, woman.

 Several more minutes passed.
-In sheer panic and unrealistic hope, I clicked my way back onto the website on the chance— however remote it was —that her vanishing had been a mistake, a technical glitch.
+In sheer panic and unrealistic hope, I clicked my way back onto the website on the chance— however remote it was —that her vanishing act had been a mistake, a technical glitch.
 Lo and behold, she was back!
-Words cannot describe the relief I feltI My amazing Janna was back!
-I wrote to her immediately to let her know what had just happened and how much it had scared me.
+I was so relieved, I wrote to her right then and there to tell her what had just happened and how much it had scared me.
 If it had been permanent, even by accident, I could never have contacted nor found her again.
-And though she’d never asked for them, I had always wanted to give her my phone number and email address, and this was the perfect excuse for me to do just that without looking as though I was trying to force my information on her.
+Though she’d never asked for them, I had always wanted to give her my phone number and email address, and this was the perfect excuse for me to do just that without looking as though I was trying to force my information on her.